Did you know that it only takes a tenth of a second to make a first impression?

 A high-pitched tone of voice can make you seem childish or nervous -- especially if you tend to “uptalk” or use a rising inflection at the end of your sentences.
 In fact, it has been shown that people perceive those who have a rising intonation as less knowledgeable, no matter what they are actually saying.

 Not sure if you're guilty of this?
-Try practicing your presentations or simply reading aloud into an audio app with playback.
+Try practicing your presentations or recording yourself reading aloud.
 You’d be surprised at how different you sound to others versus in your own head.